grandjeanlab/INCF_preclinical/README.md

 ([**Link to GitHub AIDAmri**](https://github.com/Aswendt-Lab/AIDAmri/blob/workshop/AIDAmri_workshop.ipynb))
 Breakout room (carpet) 2: Gabriel/Joanes -- Rodent functional MRI preprocessing with RABIES. ([**Link to GitHub RABIES**](https://github.com/CoBrALab/RABIES))

+## **Survey:**
+This workshop was hopefully only the start of a series of workshops and hackathons related to small animal MRI.
+Therefore we need your help and want to hear your opinion => [short survey](https://forms.gle/faRcN8vt9FoR42bV7).
+THANKS!